legislation

 • The Board of Animal Health inspects the facilities covered under 346 (not local animal control officers or local law enforcement).

-• The Board has confirmed in committee hearings, in meetings, and on their web site that they do not inspect breeding facilities.
-Breeders are not covered under Minnesota law.
+• The Board of Animal Health (BAH) has confirmed in committee hearings, in meetings, and on their web site that they do not inspect breeding facilities.
+Breeders have not been not covered under Minnesota law.
+NOTE: The new law now grants the BAH authority to inspect facilities.

 • The “commercial animal facilities” defined in 346 are, for example, humane societies and animal impound facilities where stray dogs and cats are impounded – not breeding animals.